 Magnesium and Mental Health

-Today is R U OK Day (14/9/17) and there is an increasing number of studies that link the detrimental effects of an unhealthy diet and nutrient deficiencies with poor mental health.
+There is an increasing number of studies that link the detrimental effects of an unhealthy diet and nutrient deficiencies with poor mental health.
 Growing research also supports the theory that depression could be an inflammatory response.
 Magnesium has been found to reduce inflammation and is now being trialled in the treatment of depression and anxiety which highlights the importance of a healthy diet.
 Magnesium deficiency may be induced by alcoholism, stress hormones, excessive dietary calcium as well as dietary deficiencies of magnesium.
 Other symptoms associated with deficiency include agitation, anxiety, irritability, confusion, sleeplessness and headaches.

-Top 5 Tips to get magnesium in to your diet
+5 Tips to get magnesium in to your diet